 When you are first starting out in your new creative business, one of the best ways to get yourself noticed is to attend fairs and events.
-Since I set up my own design business selling illustrated products at the end of 2014, I've attended over 40 events in various locations and price brackets.
-Outset Cornwall asked me to run a workshop on my experiences and offer top tips to the business start up clients, and so I thought I would share my views on what I think makes a successful show.
+Since I set up my own design business selling illustrated products at the end of 2014, I’ve attended over 40 events in various locations and price brackets.
+Outset Cornwall asked me to run a workshop on my experiences and offer top tips to the business start up clients, and so I thought I would share my views on what I think makes a successful show as an exhibitor.

 It is really important to work out which is going to be the best event for your business, your products and whether your customers are going to be visitors at the fair or show.
 Do your research beforehand, attend the event as a visitor, get chatting to stallholders and check on how much buying and selling is going on.
 There are also lots of Facebook groups for creative businesses, which you could ask the question whether anyone else has exhibited at the event, and what their experience was.